ACM-UCI/ACM-UCI-Website/README.md

     special, and will not provide the solution button.
 Only those listed in the steps will provide a solution button.
 To add new tags, you will need to add to 2 files (Puzzle and Problem).
-* note_3:
-    If the problem is reused within the week, please set it to the last session it is used on.

 ## WARNINGS
 1. Assumed that the club's first week of meeting is UCI's Week 1 of each quarter (hard-coded)